Banner Health

 Retinoblastoma is an eye cancer that mostly affects kids under 5.
 It starts in the retina, the part of the eye that senses light.
 Normally, cells in the retina grow and die in an orderly way.
 But with retinoblastoma, the cells grow uncontrollably and form a tumor, which can harm vision.

-This type of cancer can happen in one (unilateral) or both eyes (bilateral).
+This type of cancer can happen in one eye (unilateral retinoblastoma) or both eyes (bilateral retinoblastoma).

 Retinoblastoma is caused by a mutation in a gene called RB1.
 This happens mostly by chance (sporadic) but sometimes the changed gene is passed down (inherited) from a parent.